-For many years the Zell Museum has housed a remarkable permanent exhibition that extensively documents the lives of Zeller Jews in documents, photos, household items and cult objects of Jewish life.
+For many years now, the Zell Museum has been home to a permanent exhibition worth seeing, which documents the life of the Jews of Zell extensively in documents, photos, household effects and cult objects of Jewish life.

-The art project STOLPERSTEINE by the Cologne artist Gunter Demnig was first discussed in the circle of Friends of the Synagogue in 2002, but its implementation seemed a long way off.
-On the one hand, many stones were laid in the big cities so that bottlenecks and very long waiting periods occurred, on the other hand, the rural areas were having a hard time with the project.
-Diverse were the objections and concerns about this memorial project.
+The art project STOLPERSTEINE by the Cologne artist Gunter Demnig was first discussed in the circle Friends of the Synagogue in 2002, but its realisation seemed to be a long way off.
+On the one hand, so many stones were laid in the big cities that there were bottlenecks and very long waiting times, and on the other hand, rural areas often found it rather difficult.
+The objections and concerns about this remembrance project were manifold.

-In 2013 the district administration of Cochem – Zell and the newspaper
+In 2013 the district administration of Cochem – Zell and the “Wochenspiegel”

-„Wochenspiegel“ took of the topic and finally STOLPERSTEINE also in the district Cochem – Zell found the broad approval of the administration and the public.
+took up the topic and finally the STOLPERSTEINs were also found in the district of Cochem – Zell the broad approval of the administration and the public.

-In February 2014 a working group in the Friends of the Synagogue began again to project the STOLPERSTEINE for the Zell community.
+In February 2014, a working group in the Friends of the Synagogue began to project the STOLPERSTEIN for the Zell community once again.

-On April 23, 2015, the first eight stones were laid for the Bermann / Frank and Wolf families in Zell, Geisel / Gamiel in Zell-Merl and for the politically persecuted Jakob Koch.
-Three more stones of the family Wolf from Merl have their provisional place in the Synagogue.
+Already a year later, on 23 April 2015, the first eight stones were laid for the families Bermann/Frank and Wolf in Zell, Geisel/Gamiel in Zell-Merl and for the politically persecuted Jakob Koch.
+Three more stones of the Wolf family from Merl have their temporary place in the synagogue.

-Survivors or descendants were informed and invited as far as they could be found.
-Some did or could not answer, others regretted not being able to start their journey, pointing to their old age.
+Survivors or their descendants were informed and invited as far as they could be found.
+Some did not reply, others regretted not being able to make the journey because of their advanced age.

 My name is Hilde Breitbart.
 My parents, Max and Mathilde Levi, lived in Bausendorf.
 My parents had two children, myself and Edgar, my younger brother.
 We lived a simple life – my parents owned a small general store and we lived in the house above the store.